Course guide of Inorganic Chemistry (2041119)

 Additional information

-Following the recommendations of the CRUE and the Secretariat for Inclusion and Diversity of the University of Granada, acquisition and evaluation systems of the competencies set out in this learning guide shall be applied in accordance with the principle of "design for all", making it easier to learn and demonstrate knowledge according to the needs and functional diversity of students.
-The teaching methodology and assessment will be adapted to students with specific educational support needs, in accordance with Article 11 of the Regulations for the Evaluation and Grading of Students of the University of Granada, published in the "Boletín Oficial" of the University of Granada nº 112, 9th November 2016.
+Following the recommendations of the CRUE and the Secretariat for Inclusion and Diversity of the University of Granada, acquisition and evaluation systems of the competencies set out in this learning guide shall be applied in accordance with the principle "design for all", facilitating learning and demonstration of knowledge according to the needs and functional diversity of students.
+The teaching methodology and assessment will be adapted to students with Special Educational Needs, in accordance with Article 11 of the Regulations for the Evaluation and Grading of Students of the University of Granada, published in the "Boletín Oficial" of the University of Granada nº 112, 9th November 2016.

 - Inclusion and Diversity at UGR

-For students with disabilities or other specific educational support needs, the tutoring system should be adapted to their needs, according to the recommendations of the University's Inclusion Unit, proceeding with the Department and Faculty to establish appropriate protocols to ensure that tutorials are carried out in accessible places.
+For students with disabilities or other Special Educational Needs (SEN), the tutoring system should be adapted to their needs, according to the recommendations of the University's Inclusion Unit.
+The Department and the Faculty should establish appropriate protocols and procedures to ensure that tutorials are carried out in accessible places.
 Likewise, at the request of the teacher, additional support might be requested to the competent unit of the University in case of special methodological procedures are needed.
+Information of interest for students with disabilities and/or SENs can be found at: https://ve.ugr.es/servicios/atencion-social/estudiantes-con-discapacidad.

 Información de interés para estudiantado con discapacidad y/o Necesidades Específicas de Apoyo Educativo (NEAE): Gestión de servicios y apoyos (https://ve.ugr.es/servicios/atencion-social/estudiantes-con-discapacidad).